2SmoothForYou/rustentertainmentsystem/README.md

-# rustentertainmentsystem
+# Rust Entertainment System
-NES Emulator in Rust
+An NES Emulator written in Rust